YHZ-EPIC/Registration_System/README.md

     Step 5: Create a New Folder for Your Website

 Create a new folder in the Xampp "htdocs" directory.
-By default, it is located at "C:\xampp\htdocs" on Windows, <br> "/Applications/XAMPP/htdocs" on macOS, and <br> "/opt/lampp/htdocs" on Linux. <br>
+By default, it is located at <br> "C:\xampp\htdocs" on Windows, <br> "/Applications/XAMPP/htdocs" on macOS, and <br> "/opt/lampp/htdocs" on Linux. <br>

 Name the folder as you like; this will be the root folder for your website.